Notices which expired over 60 days ago are not shown. Notices are shown in order of expiry date, earliest first.

 This will be under the original traffic order.

-This notice will expire on 2nd October 2020Return to top
+This notice expired on 2nd October 2020Return to top

 Mitchel Troy recycling centre in Monmouth reopeningTHIS NOTICE HAS EXPIRED